 COLUMBUS, Ohio (WJW)– Ohio Gov. Mike DeWine held a news conference on the coronavirus pandemic Tuesday afternoon.

-There have been 371,908 total confirmed and probable cases, and 6,118 deaths in Ohio since the beginning of the pandemic, according to the state health department.
-It is presumed that 236,618 people have recovered.
+There have been 312,443 confirmed and probable cases of COVID-19, and 5,772 deaths in the state of Ohio since the pandemic began.
+It is presumed that 208,945 have recovered.

 The latest headlines from FOX8.com:

 - Elyria police officer under investigation for use of force following controversial arrest

 - Northeast Ohio Senate candidate draws attention for trying to buy Cleveland Indians

 - Is it safe to get the COVID-19 and flu vaccine at the same time?

 - ‘The Conjuring’ house in Rhode Island is up for sale